Cycling Improves Your Heart Health

 There’s no fixed answer to this as you have to factor in the difficulty level.

 To be safe, ride your bike for 30 minutes a day or an hour three times a week.
-The key is to exercise regularly even if on a shorter period.
+The key is to exercise regularly even if for a shorter period.
 You can also buy a stand so you can exercise while indoors.

 3. Gauge Your Performance